The Charles Péguy Memorial

 - Iverny, shortly after: Monument in memory of the soldiers of September 1914.

-- Villeroy, nearby: Puisieux Well, also known as "Charles Péguy Well".
-At this well, on 5 September, the company commanded by Lieutenant Charles Péguy filled up their last reserves of water before going into battle.
+- Villeroy, near: Puisieux Well, also known as "Charles Péguy Well".
+At this well, on 5 September, the company commanded by Lieutenant Charles Péguy made its last water reserves before going into battle.

 - Villeroy, in (14): Charles Péguy Memorial.
 Stone cross, orientation table indicating the precise location where Charles Péguy was killed at the head of his men, and plaque with some of the poet's verses.